 DTC stands for Diagnostic Trouble Codes.

 A DTC code is a series of diagnostic trouble codes used by a vehicle’s onboard diagnostics (OBD) system to alert you when a vehicle experiences a malfunction.
-Different DTC codes represent specific problems in your vehicle.
+Different codes have different DTC meanings and represent specific problems in your vehicle.